bgerp/PiCons/README.md

 # Pi-Cons WEB based hardware IO controller

-The idea of this application is to help WEB based application to talk with industrial hardwar.
+The idea of this application is to help WEB based application to talk with industrial hardware.

-This application provides simply an HTTP server that ggenerates XML responses.
+This application provides simply an HTTP server that generates XML responses.
-The content of this responses is state of the digital inputs, digital outpust, pulsed outputs, analog inputs, electronic scales, etc.
+The content of this responses is state of the digital inputs, digital outputs, pulsed outputs, analog inputs, electronic scales, etc.

-Ofcourse wia HTTP we can manipulate the outputs of the device.
+Of course wia HTTP we can manipulate the outputs of the device.

 Pi-Cons has LCD display that can displays WEB pages.
-This is verry usefull becaus we can create simple and same time beautifull user interface with dynamic forms and content.
+This is very useful becaus we can create simple and same time beautiful user interface with dynamic forms and content.

 ## Limitations

  - Application is opening only port 80.
-To change this you shoud change PORT_NUMBER in main.py.
+To change this you should change PORT_NUMBER in main.py.
- - Application can work only with 4 fixet GPIOs as outputs, 6 fixet GPIOs as inputs, 8 fixet analog inputs via MCP8003.
+ - Application can work only with 4 fixed GPIOs as outputs, 6 fixed GPIOs as inputs, 8 fixet analog inputs via MCP8003.
 The chip is connected via SPI0.

 ## Compatible Hardware